hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ### Making API requests

-Before sending any requests to UKIMS Authorisation Checker API, make sure that you are using the following points in your software:
+Before sending any requests to the UKIMS Authorisation Checker API, make sure that you are addressing the following points in your software:
 - the correct URL for the environment and API version number
-- the correct header contents and payload information - see the Fast Parcel Operators reference guide
+- the correct header contents and payload information

+For details, see the [UKIMS Authorisation Checker API v1.0 Reference Guide](/api-documentation/docs/api/service/ukim-auth-checker-api/1.0/oas/page)

 The base URLs of the sandbox and production environments are as follows: